Daily coronavirus case numbers in the US are at levels not seen since the summer, and 14 states recently have set hospitalization records - KESQ

 “All of this, I’m afraid, happens because we have not succeeded in this country in introducing really effective public health measures,” Collins said.

-“Simple things that we all could be doing: Wear your mask, keep that six foot distance, and don’t congregate indoors, whatever you do, and wash your hands.
+“Simple things that we all could be doing: Wear your mask, keep that 6-foot distance, and don’t congregate indoors, whatever you do, and wash your hands.
 And yet people are tired of it and yet the virus is not tired of us,” Collins said.

 The country has now topped 220,000 Covid-19 deaths, a number some experts worry may also begin to climb faster.